 At the budget end are laminate kitchen worktops.
 These can be bought from around £100 per metre when made to fit, and for even less if you're able to use a standard size.

-'Work surfaces can be anywhere from 10% of the project cost; dependent on the chosen specification,’ says Graeme Smith, Life Kitchens.
-'A good tip for managing budgets can be to mix work surface materials, breaking up runs of expensive materials with more cost-effective choices.
+'Work surfaces can be anywhere from 10% of the project cost; dependent on the chosen specification,' adds Graeme from Life Kitchens.
+'A good tip for managing how much does a new kitchen cost can be to mix work surface materials, breaking up runs of expensive materials with more cost-effective choices.
 This mixed material approach can also give unique look in your kitchen.’

 How much do kitchen appliances cost?

-'If customers are mindful of their budget, they should ask themselves how serious they are about cooking and if they actually need the high-tech gadgets,' says Lizzie Beasley, Head of Design, Magnet.
+'If customers are mindful of their budget, they should ask themselves how serious they are about cooking and if they actually need the high-tech gadgets,' says Lizzie Beasley, head of design at Magnet.

 How much does a budget kitchen cost?

 If you are on a budget, fear not because you can still revamp your kitchen with budget kitchen ideas and give it a refresh.
 Start your money saving journey by removing any old kitchen units yourself, depending on their condition you may even be able to resell them.
 However when it comes to any gas or electric appliances leave it to a professional to deal with.

 Another trick to save money is to use a local kitchen fitter when installing your kitchen because they will often cost less than those from large kitchen companies.
 You may also be able to get discounts on kitchen units and appliances from local kitchen specialists.
 If the budget is really right and you don’t need new worktops or appliances, from under £1000 you can get chipboard or MDF cabinetry, faced with materials such as veneer or laminate.
 These will be sold flatpack, so will require you to get stuck in to install your kitchen.